Dictionary » Positive Words » Receptive – Meaning, Definition, Synonyms and Antonyms

 5. Can I use “receptive” in everyday conversation?

-Yes, it is a useful word in both formal and informal contexts when describing openness to ideas or feedback.
+Yes, it works in both formal and informal settings when describing openness to ideas, requests, or feedback.